x-cellent/basic-docker-workshop/9-exercise-add-components/exercise.md

 Exercise: docker compose
 ========================

-The environment can manualy be started with the prod.sh file.
+The environment can manually be started with the docker-run.sh file.

 The Task is, to convert this in a docker-compose.yaml file.